Ignota Hosts: ‘Spells’ Poets

-This Halloween, join Rachael Allen, Bhanu Kapil, Daisy Lafarge, Hoa Nguyen, Nisha Ramayya and Rebecca Tamás to celebrate the anniversary of the publication of Spells: 21st-Century Occult Poetry.
-With readings of poetry, prose and the tarot, this event marks the start of the darker half of the year on Ignota’s second birthday and coincides with the publication of Life Without Air by Daisy Lafarge and Strangers by Rebecca Tamás.
+On Halloween, 31 October 2020, Rachael Allen, Bhanu Kapil, Daisy Lafarge, Hoa Nguyen, Nisha Ramayya and Rebecca Tamás joined Ignota to celebrate the anniversary of the publication of Spells: 21st-Century Occult Poetry.
+With readings of poetry, prose and the tarot, this event marked the start of the darker half of the year and Ignota’s second birthday, and coincided with the publication of Life Without Air (Granta) by Daisy Lafarge and Strangers by Rebecca Tamás (Makina Books).

 Exploring our intimate, ecological and other-than-human interconnections, Life Without Air and Strangers consider the delicacy and urgency of being in right relationship with the cosmos, the spirits and the other.

 Rachael Allen’s first collection of poems, KINGDOMLAND, is published by Faber & Faber.
 She is the co-author of a number of collaborative artists’ books, including Nights of Poor Sleep with Marie Jacotey, published by Prototype, and Almost One.
 Say Again! with JocJonJosch, published by Slimvolume.
 She is the recipient of a Northern Writers Award and an Eric Gregory award.
 She hosts the Faber Poetry Podcast, is the poetry editor for Granta magazine and Granta books, and is currently an Anthony Burgess fellow at Manchester University.